microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 Gets or sets whether a UWP app supports mouse mode, which emulates pointer interaction experiences with non-pointer input devices such as an Xbox gamepad or remote control.
 (All nested elements inherit this behavior.)

-> Note: this property is ignored in a Win32 app
+> Note: this property is ignored in a Desktop app

 ## Application.OnWindowCreated(WindowCreatedEventArgs) method
 Invoked when the application creates a window.